JentleJoe/old-alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. Function that prints half of a string, followed by a new line

 8. Function that prints n elements of an array of integers

+9. Function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest